open-contracting/standard/standard/standard.md

 ##Background and context

 ### Motivation
-Countries signing up to the [Open Contracting Global Principles](http://www.open-contracting.org/global_principles) commit to share "information related to the formation, award, execution, performance, and completion of public contracts" including data on all stages of contracting, from pre-bid to performance evaluations, and information on subcontracting arrangements.
+Countries signing up to the [Open Contracting Global Principles](http://www.open-contracting.org/global_principles) commit to share "information related to the formation, performance, and completion of public contracts" including data on all stages of contracting, from pre-bid to performance evaluations, and information on subcontracting arrangements.

 The Open Contracting Data Standard is being developed to allow much of this information to be shared as structured data: delivered in ways that enable the widest possible range of users to benefit from greater transparency of contracting arrangements and supporting greater participation, monitoring and oversight in contracting processes.